Nixtla/statsforecast/experiments/bigquery/README.md

-## Google's BigQuery vs open source statistical methods
->TL;DR: We spent hours in the Google's BigQuery console so you don't have to.
+## Scalable Forecasting with Millions of Time-Series: Comparing Google's BigQuery with Open-Source Tools
+>TL;DR: In this reproducible experiment, we compare BigQuery ML's forecasting solution with two open-source tools, StatsForecast and Fugue.
+The experiment concludes that BigQuery is 13% less accurate, 8 times slower, and 10 times more expensive than running an open-source alternative in a simple cloud cluster.

-In this reproducible experiment, we compare [BigQuery's forecasting solution](https://cloud.google.com/bigquery-ml/docs/arima-speed-up-tutorial) and [StatsForecast](https://github.com/Nixtla/statsforecast) and [fugue](https://github.com/fugue-project/fugue) a python open-source libraries.
-For this experiment, we followed the same experiment used by Google to showcase their forecasting capabilities:
+In this reproducible experiment, we compare [BigQuery's forecasting solution](https://cloud.google.com/bigquery-ml/docs/arima-speed-up-tutorial) with two open source tools: [StatsForecast](https://github.com/Nixtla/statsforecast) and [fugue](https://github.com/fugue-project/fugue).

+For this experiment, we followed [this experiment](https://cloud.google.com/bigquery-ml/docs/arima-speed-up-tutorial) used by Google to showcase their forecasting capabilities:

 > For all steps but the last one, you will use the new_york.citibike_trips data.
 This data contains information about Citi Bike trips in New York City.
 This dataset only contains a few hundred time series.
 It is used to illustrate various strategies to accelerate model training.
 For the last step, you will use iowa_liquor_sales.sales data to forecast more than 1 million time series.